SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 ### Procedure:

 1) Getting and Cleaning the Data.
+2) Pre-Processing the Data
-2) Exploratory Analysis.
+3) Exploratory Analysis.
-3) Fitting the Models.
+4) Fitting the Models.
-4) Deploying the Model in AWS Lambda.
+5) Deploying the Model in AWS Lambda.

 #### 1. Getting and Cleaning the Data.